spotadev/gangoffour/src/main/java/com/javaspeak/designpatterns/go4/behavioural/command/README.txt

      mvn compile
      mvn exec:java@command

+Else you can run it from an IDE such as STS.
 A lot of SpotADev projects use STS as their preferred Java IDE.
 STS is a spring source version of the Eclipse IDE.
 You can easily import maven projects into STS.
 You can find videos on youtube showing you how to install and use STS.